 Workers with fluctuating earnings

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.20 June 2016 Back to results
+They are based on our understanding of legislation at the date of publication.30 May 2016 Back to results

 For the purpose of Pensions Reform, earnings include salary or wages, commission, bonuses, overtime payments, statutory sick pay, statutory maternity pay, ordinary or additional statutory paternity pay and statutory adoption pay.
 This means some workers’ earnings may fluctuate due to, for example, bonus or commission payments.
 This can make the auto enrolment process trickier for the employer.

 If earnings fluctuate, the employer will have to check in each pay reference period whether or not the worker is classed as an eligible jobholder, non-eligible jobholder or an entitled worker.
 Employers can choose between two definitions of pay reference period (assuming their scheme provider allows).
 See our Pay Reference Periods FAQs for more details.

 As soon as earnings in a pay reference period go above the earnings trigger for automatic enrolment (£10,000 in the tax year 2016/17), the worker will have to be automatically enrolled, assuming they meet the other conditions for an eligible jobholder as well (i.e. aged at least 22 and under state pension age and working/ordinarily working in the UK).